sgmurphy/wordpress-plugins/ml-slider/readme.txt

 Add images to your slide shows directly from your WordPress media library, add the captions you want, set SEO fields and adjust the settings to display the image slideshow just how you like it.
 Take it further with [MetaSlider Pro](https://www.metaslider.com/upgrade/) and use the Theme Editor to change the look of the navigation, the arrows, and the captions.

-### YouTube and Vimeo Video Sliders
+### YouTube, Vimeo and TikTok Video Sliders

-With [MetaSlider Pro](https://www.metaslider.com/upgrade/) you can easily include responsive high definition YouTube and Vimeo videos in your slider, slideshow, or carousel.
+With [MetaSlider Pro](https://www.metaslider.com/upgrade/) you can easily include responsive high definition YouTube, Vimeo and TikTok videos in your slider, slideshow, or carousel.
 A video slide will display a video in your slide show directly from Vimeo or YouTube.
 The video will automatically pause if the user skips to the next slide.

-Simply add the URL of your video to a YouTube or Vimeo slide and MetaSlider will add it to your slider, slideshow, or carousel.
+Simply add the URL of your video to a [YouTube slide](https://www.metaslider.com/docs/youtube-slides/), [Vimeo slide](https://www.metaslider.com/docs/vimeo-slides/) or [TikTok slide](https://www.metaslider.com/docs/introduction-to-tiktok-slides/) and MetaSlider will add it to your slider, slideshow, or carousel.
 Either create a slide show full of you favorite videos or mix it in between slides of other types to get just the result that you want.

-If you select the FlexSlider option with video slides you can take advantage of MetaSliders play/pause functionality.
-This means that you can have your slideshow autoplay but will pause when you set a video to play and carry on once the video has finished.
-You could even have the slider or slide show autoplay to give you a smooth, completely automatic presentation!

 ### Local and External Video Sliders

 External and Local Video Slides are included in [MetaSlider Pro](https://www.metaslider.com/upgrade/).
 With Local Video Slides you can build beautiful slideshows with videos in your WordPress media library.
 With External Video Slides you can created slideshows with videos hosted outside of your WordPress site.

-Both External and Local Videos slides will display your MP4, WebM, and MOV videos with cover images, auto play, mute, lazy load, the ability to hide controls, and much more.
+Both [External Video slides](https://www.metaslider.com/docs/intro-external-video-slides/) and [Local Videos slides](https://www.metaslider.com/docs/introduction-to-local-video-slides/) will display your MP4, WebM, and MOV videos with cover images, auto play, mute, lazy load, the ability to hide controls, and much more.

-It is possible to add video captions to both External Internal Video Slides created with [MetaSlider Pro](https://www.metaslider.com/upgrade/).
+It is possible to add [video captions](https://www.metaslider.com/docs/video-captions-for-local-videos/) to both External and Internal Video slides created with [MetaSlider Pro](https://www.metaslider.com/upgrade/).
 This feature uses VTT files to add captions.
 There is a “CC” button in the toolbar that viewers can use to control the captions.

 ### Post Feed Sliders

-With [MetaSlider Pro](https://www.metaslider.com/upgrade/) you can create Post Feed slides to automatically show your latest content, blog posts, events or WooCommerce products in your slider, slide show, or carousel.
+With [MetaSlider Pro](https://www.metaslider.com/upgrade/) you can create [Post Feed slides](https://www.metaslider.com/docs/post-feed-slides/) to automatically show your latest content, blog posts, events or WooCommerce products in your slider, slide show, or carousel.
 MetaSlider Post Feed slides dynamically pull in slides based on your WordPress posts, using the featured image as the slide.
 They are also commonly known as “Content Sliders”, “Featured Sliders”, “Post Sliders” or “Dynamic Sliders”.

 The Post Feed slide settings allow you to control which post types you want to display, the order to display them in and to restrict the posts to certain tags or categories.
 You can customise the caption template with a selection of template tags including {title}, {excerpt}, {author} and {date}.
 As with all our other slide types a Post Feed slide can appear in combination with any other slide type.